 Benefits include enhanced pedestrian connectivity, improved perceptions of safety, business activation and increased footfall and increased engagement with local stakeholders in renewal activities in Boronia.

-The Suburban Revitalisation program provided $150,000 in funding for the project and was completed in late 2022.
+The Suburban Revitalisation program provided $150,000 in funding for the project, which has now been completed.
 The project was delivered in partnership with Knox City Council.

 500 energy inefficient lights will be upgraded to LED lights on major roads in Boronia, including the main roads within the commercial core and activity centre.
 This will address local concerns of poor amenity and perceptions of safety after dark, which was cited in the draft Boronia Renewal Strategy.

-The Suburban Revitalisation program is providing $100,000 in funding for the project and it's anticipated to be completed early 2023.
-The project is being delivered in partnership with Knox City Council.
+The Suburban Revitalisation program provided $100,000 in funding for the project, which has now been completed.
+The project was delivered in partnership with Knox City Council.

 My Generation addressed ageism and discrimination through a range of intergenerational activities.
 This brought together younger and older community members to create a collaborative series of artworks while a documentary film was created to capture the interactions, the art process and promote healthy intergenerational relationships.

-The Suburban Revitalisation Program is provided $140,000 in funding for the project and was completed late 2022.
+The Suburban Revitalisation program provided $140,000 in funding for the project, which has now been completed.
 The project was delivered in partnership with the Eastern Community Legal Centre and local partner organisations.

 The program supported disadvantaged young people (7 – 17 years old) in Boronia who are at risk of disengaging from the community through a one-to-one mentoring program.
 Local volunteers were engaged and trained as Mentors and paired with a young mentee, with the purpose of building positive connections by partaking in a range of relationship building activities.